Jarvis-ai-UFAR/JARVIS/README.md

 # 🙌 Acknowledgements
 - Django Framework
-- Voicflow API
+- Django REST Framework
+- Voiceflow – conversational flow prototyping
+- OpenAI / ChatGPT – AI assistance for design and development
-- Bootstrap / Frontend libraries
+- Bootstrap and other frontend CSS/JS libraries
+- Font Awesome and icon libraries used in the UI
+- MDN Web Docs and official Django documentation
+- Git and GitHub – version control and collaboration
+- GitHub Pages – hosting of the current frontend prototype
-- UFAR – Student research project
+- UFAR – Student research and development support